learn-co-curriculum/git-basics-readme/README.md

 important_presentation-final-final-FINAL-SERIOUSLY.docx
 ```
 Luckily, there's a better way to keep track of versions of files and share them amongst
-multiple parties without causing complete chaos or confusion.
+multiple parties without causing complete chaos or confusion without having to keep naming
+or renaming files in this manner!

-## Define Git and explain how it helps programmers control and manage changes
+## Define `git` and explain how it helps programmers track changes

+Git is a widely used, collaborative, version control system that is optimized for building software projects,
+whether commercial or open source.
+It logs changes in files on your computer and allows work to be coordinated
+among multiple people.
+It is primarily used for source code management in software development, but it can be
+used to keep track of changes in any set of files.
+It's fast, secure, and supports functionality that allows
+for non-linear workflows.

+## Use `git` to enhance your workflow

-If you have a project that you've already started building on your local machine,
-you will want to be able to start tracking your changes and storing these changes
+While building a project on your local machine, you may want to be able to keep a running log of your
+changes as illustrated in the problem statement, as well as store these changes somewhere accessible
-somewhere accessible so that other developers can review or collaborate on the project--
-or just put it somewhere you can come back to it later, regardless of what may happen
+for other developers to review or collaborate with you --or just put it somewhere you can come back
-to the physical files on your computer.
-This is where `git` comes in! `Git` will allow
+to it later, regardless of  what may happen to the physical files on your computer.
+This is where
-the users to keep track of these changes and keep detailed tabs and backups of your project.
+`git` can save  the day! `Git` will allow you to keep track of all changes to your files, and keep
+detailed tabs and backups of each on your project.

-Now that we've established what `git` does and how useful it can be, how
+Now that we've established what `git` does and its potential usefulness, how can we start
-can we start using it?
-I you haven't already generated some files on your local machine at
+using it?
+If you haven't already generated some files on your local machine at this point--
-this point--You can do so by using these commands to create a project:
+You can do so by using these commands to create a project:

 ```
 ~ $ mkdir my-git-project //Creates new directory
 ~ $ cd my-git-project //Moves into the newly created directory
 ```

-The files are available now, so how do we get them in the cloud so we can collaborate with
+Now that the files are available, how do we get them in the cloud so we can collaborate with other
-other developers or backup your progress thus far?
+developers or backup your progress thus far?

-## State initializing Git repository with `git init`
+## State how to initialize a Git repository with `git init`

-Make sure you are in the directory where you want to initiliaze `git` on your computer.
-If
+Move into your new directory where you want to initialize a new instance of `git`.
+You can use
-you would like control, you can use a few commands to get things up and running quickly.
-In
-your terminal type:
+a few commands to get things up and running quickly.
+In your terminal type:

 ```
 my-git-project $ git init